hannobraun/www.fornjot.app/content/blog/weekly-dev-log/2022-w03/index.md

 date  = 2022-01-24
 +++

-[Fornjot](https://www.fornjot.app/) is a project to create a next-generation Code-CAD application.
-This is Fornjot's Weekly Dev Log, a summary of the previous week's development activities.

 This is also the first Weekly Dev Blog for Fornjot ever!
 Please bear with me, as I figure out a good format for these things over the next few weeks.